Just Eat: TV advertisements UK

 In late 2009, Just Eat UK began their first television marketing campaign.
-The adverts starred Just-Eat's mascots ‘Belly’ and ‘Brain’ and were narrated by Bernard Cribbins.
+The adverts starred Just Eat's mascots "Belly" and "Brain" and were narrated by Bernard Cribbins.
 The first two adverts entitled "Attention Please" and "Down and Up" ran throughout 2010.
-At the start of 2011, a second wave of ‘Belly and Brain’ TV adverts were created, entitled "Listen and Learn" and "Boxing Clever".
+At the start of 2011, a second wave of "Belly and Brain" TV adverts ran, titled "Listen and Learn" and "Boxing Clever".